nickolay-kondratyev/glassthought-sandbox/README.md

 - `plugins.txt`: Lists the Jenkins plugins to be installed
 - `jenkins-casc.yaml`: Jenkins Configuration as Code for automatic setup
 - `init.groovy.d/`: Contains initialization scripts for Jenkins
+- `verify-prerequisites.sh`: Script to verify that Docker and Docker Compose are installed and compatible

 ### Jenkins Pipeline